11.08 - Use of Email

 3. Public Display of Email Addresses

-Physicians who receive emails from patient should ensure all communications are delivered through secure means, as described in this policy.
-Physicians who do not wish to communicate with patients should instruct their patients to utilize the Weill Cornell CONNECT platform.
+Clinicians who receive emails from patients should ensure all communications are delivered through secure means as described in this policy.
+Clinicians who do not wish to communicate with patients should instruct their patients to utilize the Connect patient portal.

 4. Email Attachment Policy

-In order to align WCM with generally accepted email standards, ITS limits the size of all outgoing and incoming email messages, including attachments, to 25 megabytes (MB).
+In order to align Weill Cornell Medicine with generally accepted email standards, ITS limits the size of all outgoing and incoming email messages, including attachments, to 25 megabytes (MB).
 Many email systems cannot receive large emails and often do not provide feedback to the sender that the system has rejected the message.
-By aligning with the industry common practice of limiting email sizes, users should have a higher success rate in sending and receiving email.
-If attachments larger than 25 MB need to be sent via email, WCM’s File Transfer Service should be used.
+By aligning with the industry’s common practice of limiting email sizes, users should have a higher success rate in sending and receiving email.
+If attachments larger than 25 MB need to be sent via email, the Secure File Transfer Service should be used.

-WCM community members wishing to communicate electronically with patients may do so using the Weill Cornell CONNECT service.
-It is strongly discouraged to communicate with patients via email.
-However, if a patient insists on email communication, encrypted email services must be used.
-Recipients must be cautioned to only reply within the secure mail console as replying to the notification (or otherwise outside the console) will result in the message being sent without encryption.
+Weill Cornell Medicine community members wishing to communicate electronically with patients shall do so using Connect, the patient portal.
+It is very strongly discouraged to communicate with patients via email.
+However, if a patient insists on email communication, encrypted email services shall be used.
+Recipients must be cautioned to only reply within the secure mail console as replying to the notification (or otherwise outside the console) will result in the message being sent without encryption and is a violation of this policy.

-Individuals transmitting confidential or high risk data may add a confidentiality notice to the footer of their email in order to notify the recipient of the sensitivity of the data contained within the message.
-The following language is recommended for use in an email signature:
+Individuals transmitting high risk data may add a confidentiality notice to the footer of their email in order to notify the recipient of the sensitivity of the data contained within the message.
+The following language is approved and available for use in an email signature:

 Confidentiality Notice: This email transmission, and any documents, files, or previous email messages attached to it, may contain confidential and/or privileged information and may be legally protected from disclosure.
 Any unauthorized review, use, disclosure, or distribution is strictly prohibited.
 If you are not the intended recipient, or a person responsible for delivering it to the intended recipient, please contact the sender by reply email and destroy all copies of the original message, including any attachments.